+Dying for a dark escape from the summer heat?
 Horror fans, fear not.
-Warm weather doesn’t mean scary stories are no more.
-If you’re wondering what to read during the final month of summer, we’ve got you covered.
-Slide your toes in the sand, lather up with sunscreen, and pull out one of these great horror novels.
+Scary stories are the perfect way to get the chills on a blazing summer day.
+If you’re wondering what to read during the summer months, we’ve got you covered.
+Slide your toes in the sand, lather up with sunscreen, and pull out one of these great horror books.
 You’re in for a scary good read.

 The Sleep Room

-Young psychiatrist James Richardson is offered the job of a lifetime assisting Dr. Hugh Maitland, and he is thrilled.
+Young psychiatrist James Richardson is offered the job of a lifetime assisting Dr. Hugh Maitland, and he's thrilled.
 The work entails monitoring the experiments designed to cure mentally unstable patients by keeping them asleep for many months.
-It has the potential to make his entire career.
+It has the potential to launch his career.
 Everything is going smoothly until the dreams of the patients begin materializing in real life.
 Take a trip into the darkness of the human mind, and find what can happen when someone is pushed just a bit too far.

 The Ocean at the End of the Lane

 One of Gaiman’s best novels, this quietly eerie and utterly terrifying story will appeal to fans and newbies alike.
 When the unnamed narrator returns to his hometown for a funeral, he suddenly begins to remember all of the strange things that he had buried away.

 His former neighbor and friend, Lettie Hempstock, seems to be the key to this experiences.
 And those experiences allowed a strange, supernatural creature to get into the world.
 Can the narrator and Lettie stop the evil spirits before they destroy his family, their town, and the ocean at the end of their lane?